OpenConext/Mujina/README.md

 mvn clean install
 ```

-The build dependencies are hosted on https://build.openconext.org/repository/public/
+The build dependencies are hosted on https://build.openconext.org/repository/public/releases
-(and will be fetched automatically by Maven).
+and https://build.shibboleth.net/maven/releases/ (and will be fetched automatically by Maven).

 Run the IDP
 -----------------------